BioNTech CEO confident vaccine will work on UK variant

 But Drosten added: “What is positive is that cases with the mutation so far only increased in areas where the overall incidence was high or rising.
 So contact reduction also works against the spread of the mutation.”

-Geir Moulson contributed to this report.
+Christoph Noelting in Mainz, Germany, and Geir Moulson in Berlin contributed to this report.

 Follow AP’s pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak